-Unappropriated retained earnings, as adjusted to available for dividend declaration, beginning 1 Р- Net income during the year closed to retained earnings 333,176,300 Less: Non-actual/unrealized income (expenses) Unrealized foreign exchange gain-net (except those attributable to cash and cash equivalents) (26,915,088) Fair value adjustment (marking to market gains) 8,946,359 Fair value adjustment of investment properties during the year 20,772,028 Deferred tax benefit (15,054,312) Other unrealized gains or adjustments to the retained earnings as a result of certain transactions accounted for under PFRSs (177,531) Net income (loss) actually realized during the year 345,604,844 Add/Less: Dividend declaration during the period Appropriations of Retained Earnings during the period Trust operations Minimum capital requirements per BSP Circular No. 854, BASEL III requirements, and ICAAP 1 (345,604,844) Reversal of appropriations Effects of prior period adjustments Total retained earnings, available for dividend declaration 1 , ending Р - i.) to comply with minimum capital requirement set forth under BSP Circular No. 854. ii.) to comply with the requirements of the ICAAP pursuant to BSP Circular No. 639; and iii.) to provide for buffer in preparation for BASEL III requirements
+Unappropriated retained earnings, as adjusted to available for dividend declaration, beginning Ρ- Net income during the year closed to retained earnings 333,176,300 Less: Non-actual/unrealized income (expenses) , , Unrealized foreign exchange gain-net (except those attributable to cash and cash equivalents) (26,915,088) Fair value adjustment (marking to market gains) 8,946,359 Fair value adjustment of investment properties during the year 20,772,028 Deferred tax benefit (15,054,312) Other unrealized gains or adjustments to the retained earnings as a result of certain transactions accounted for under PFRSs (177,531) Net income (loss) actually realized during the year Add/Less: 345,604,844 Dividend declaration during the period Appropriations of Retained Earnings during the period Trust operations Minimum capital requirements per BSP Circular No. 854, BASEL III requirements, and ICAAP (345,604,844) Reversal of appropriations Effects of prior period adjustments Total retained earnings, available for dividend declaration , ending Р- - At the regular meeting of the BOD held on June 23, 2015, the BOD approved the restrict tion of the full amount of i.) to comply with minimum capital requirement set forth under BSP Circular No. 854. ii.) to comply with the requirements of the ICAAP pursuant to BSP Circular No. 639; and iii.) to provide for buffer in preparation for BASEL III requirements

-1 - At the regular meeting of the BOD held on June 23, 2015, the BOD approved the restriction of the full amount of retained earnings for the following purposes:
+At the regular meeting of the BOD held on June 23, 2015, the BOD approved the restriction of the full amount of retained earnings for the following purposes: